posener/posener.github.io/_posts/2018-06-16-go-swagger.md

 }
 ```

-As expected, the current implementation returns `middleware.NotImplemented` which implements the `middleware.Responder`
+As expected, the auto-generated code returns `middleware.NotImplemented`, implementing the `middleware.Responder`
 interface - which is similar in many ways to the `http.ResponseWriter` interface:

 ```go